The benefits of massage

 Boosts the immune system

-Boosts the complexion and hair
+Boosts the complexion

 Better sleep, less stress and a better mood are bound to make you feel better, but a regular rub-down may well result in an increased radiance in your skin as well as mood.
 Massage increases blood flow and encourages lymphatic drainage (taking toxins out and away from cells), which is why regular stimulation may add vitality to your complexion and hair.